9 Leadership Styles With Their Characteristics, Pros & Cons

 - Leaders of this genre can also be very persuasive at times.
 It is because these leaders almost always have the approval of the team and the followers.

-- This leadership style is a great approach for community building within the team.
+- This type of leadership facilitates community building within the team.
 Here, leaders can bring people together towards a common goal.

 A servant leadership model can be tough at times.
 This is because it always requires thinking about others rather than oneself.
 This selfless trait of always putting others' needs ahead of one’s own is not easy at all times.